Condo Insurance (HO-6) in Alabama & Georgia

 Gwinnett County features predominantly townhome and garden-style condos rather than high-rises.
 These often serve as starter homes for young professionals working in Atlanta but seeking affordable alternatives to Fulton County.
 Master policies typically cover roofs and exteriors, but hailstorm damage (Gwinnett sees hail a couple times annually) can trigger HOA special assessments if deductibles are high.
 Cobb County mirrors Gwinnett's townhome-heavy market with added presence around Marietta's revitalized downtown.

 One account, fewer headaches, and meaningful multi-policy savings.
-We'll price it both ways so you can decide.
+We'll show you how bundling affects your rate.

 Fire sprinklers, monitored alarms, and recent plumbing/electrical updates can improve insurability and pricing.